Types of Riding Lawn Mowers

 Zero-Turn Riding Lawn Mowers

-Zero-turn riding lawn mowers steer with a pair of lap bars or levers instead of a steering wheel which may take longer to get the hang of, but the benefits justify the learning curve.
+Zero-turn riding lawn mowers steer with a pair of lap bars or levers instead of a steering wheel.
+This may take longer to get the hang of, but the benefits justify the learning curve.

 Front caster wheels allow the mower to pivot at sharper angles than standard riding lawn mowers.
-They can cut closely around flower beds, trees and landscaping, helpful for large lawns with lots of obstacles.
+Zero-turn mowers can cut closely around flower beds, trees and landscaping, helpful for large lawns with obstacles.

 Electric zero-turn riding lawn mowers provide maneuverability and speed with less noise and no fumes.
-Brushless motors and high-power, high-amp-hour batteries can cut up to 2 acres on a single charge and mow at speeds up to 7 miles per hour.
-To get the most out of your electric zero-turn riding mower, look for one with lithium-ion batteries compatible with other cordless lawn equipment and fast chargers.
+Brushless motors and high-power, high-amp-hour batteries can cut 3 acres or more on a single charge and mow at speeds up to 7 miles per hour or more.

 Things to consider when shopping for a zero-turn riding lawn mower:

 - Engine Size: Gas-powered zero-turn mowers with single-cylinder engines are less expensive than those with larger engines but lack some power.
 For small lawns (1 acre or less) with few obstacles, a single cylinder engine is a suitable, economical option.
-For larger yards — especially one with hills — a zero-turn mower with a V-twin engine provide the adequate torque and performance needed to tackle the job.
+For larger yards — especially those with hills — a zero-turn mower with a V-twin engine provides adequate torque and performance needed to tackle the job.

-- Reverse Mowing: Some zero-turn mowers have the flexibility to mow in reverse for better maneuvering across more-challenging terrains.
+- Reverse Mowing: Some zero-turn mowers have the flexibility to mow in reverse for better maneuvering across challenging terrain.

-- Seat: The seat type on a zero-turn mower can make a huge difference — especially if you have a large mowing area that requires long sessions.
-Look for comfort features such as high-back seats, armrests and lumbar support.
+- Seat: The seat type on a zero-turn mower can make a huge difference — especially if you have a large area that requires long mowing sessions.
+Look for high-back seats, armrests and lumbar support.

 - Cost: A zero-turn mower is a major investment.
 While budget is always a factor, consider the durability of the mower.
-A higher-end mower that’ll last longer may make financial sense in the long run.
+A higher-end mower that lasts longer may make financial sense in the long run.

 All types of riding mowers require regular maintenance to run correctly and efficiently.
-See How to Maintain a Riding Mower to learn how to keep a riding mower in top shape.
-Part of maintaining a mower is fueling it properly.
+See How to Maintain a Riding Mower and learn how to keep a riding mower in top shape.

 Matching Riding Mowers to Lawn Sizes

-No lawns are exactly alike, but here are some general tips to help you find a riding lawn mower that works for your lawn size.
+No lawns are exactly alike, but here are some general tips to help you find a riding lawn mower size that works for your lawn size.
+Keep in mind, there is overlap among sizes, and other factors such as hilly terrain and obstacles, as well as fuel and battery capacity, are factors in choosing the right mower:

 - 1-Acre to 2-Acre Lawn: 42-in to 52-in cut width